typescript-exercises/typescript-exercises/README.md

  3. Don't open next exercises before finishing previous ones.
-    Next exercises may contain spoilers and will prevent you from enjoying the delighful process of TypeScript debugging.
+    Next exercises may contain spoilers and will prevent you from enjoying the delightful process of TypeScript debugging.

  4. Feel free to send a pull-request with your solutions if you need some additional feedback.